andresmunozit/node-js-application-development-lfw211/13_INTERACTING_WITH_THE_FILE_SYSTEM/interacting-with-the-file-system.md

 	// Read the files in the `project` folder const files = fs.readdirSync(project)

-	// Write the to the `out.txt` file fs.writeFileSync(out, files.join(','))
+	// Write them to the `out.txt` file fs.writeFileSync(out, files.join(','))
 }